ddadon10/boulder-tree-api/README.md

 ### Technical things to improve
 - I had to create a `Response` class per resource because otherwise JAXB didn't find the class for unmarshalling because of generic type erasure and `@XmlSeeAlso` polluted my payload.
 I think it's possible to fix that by tuning JAXB - [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/response/GenusResponse.java#L14)
-- There is a lot of `if elseif` to manage the different parameter.
+- There is a lot of `if elseif` to manage the different parameters.
 I tried to use reflection to get them dynamically but then I lost all the type safety and the benefits of `@QueryParam`.
 Maybe there is a better way - [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/resource/TreeResource.java)
 - Unit testing
 - Many other things